A Place to BECOME - Our Vision

 We are confident in moving forward in our learning journey

-B.E.C.O.M.E skills are also promoted through our curriculum.
-Our topic based learning has within it a focus on personal and social competencies.
+BECOME skills are also promoted through the curriculum.
+Our curriculum has within it a focus on personal and social development.
 These include improving one’s own learning and performance through reflection and evaluation, developing independence and responsibility both individual and collective and learning with others, through collaborative learning.

 The Aims of Promoting B.E.C.O.M.E.